FrancisMurillo/xlchip/README.md

 Also you need to include these references to your project before running any commands.
 These are:
 * Microsoft Scripting Runtime
-* Microsoft Visual Basic for Applications Extensibility 5.*(The version hasn't been tested but works with 5.3)
+* Microsoft Visual Basic for Applications Extensibility 5.*(The version hasn't been tested but works with 5.3) ** Also make sure you enable *Trust Access to the VBA project object model* to allow this reference to work.
+This can be found in the *Trust Center* under *Macro Settings*

 If you don't have them, I suggest installing them as my favorite repos have that as their dependency as well.